mravanini/mammography-workshop/README.md

 ![How to open a notebook](images/open-notebook.png)

-5. Now follow the instructions described in the notebook.
+5. Now, follow the instructions described in the notebook.

 ## 4 - Front end

+After you've finished every step of Step 3 - Training, testing, and deploying the Mammography Classification model, it's time to see it in action.

 We will now deploy a front-end static application in order for us to test our model.